tramlinehq/docs/docs/using-tramline/app-configuration.md

 # Configure your app

 Set up all the necessary integrations for your app.
-See the [integrations section](/integrations) for details.s
+See the [integrations section](/integrations) for details.

 After the integrations are setup, you can configure the following settings for your app.